This post may contain affiliate links. Please read our disclosure policy.

 loaves of rosemary focaccia on a cooling rack with sprig of rosemary

-Do I need a baking stone?
+Do I really need a baking stone?

 Similar Bread Recipes